Styyx1/Ruvaak-Readme/README.md

 ### In-Game MCM options

 Almost all of the MCM options are automatically configured for you already.
-Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak the MCMs to your liking:
+Wait until all notifications on the top left are gone before opening the MCM.
+**Failing to do so will cause quite a few issues later on and will require you to start a new save.**

+Note that all keybinding are set to my liking for a **Gamepad**.
+I do not know the keyboard and mouse settings as I don't use it for playing.
+There are a few ini files you want to check for keybinds like:
+- TK Dodge RE
+- Elden Power Attack

+You can tweak the MCMs to your liking like:

 - Animated Potions
 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)